justin-napolitano/cv/_sources/parts/resume/index.rst.txt

 .. topic:: Introduction

-    The links included in this document will direct to you the documentation of a referenced project.
+    The links included in this document will direct to you the project documentation.

     Please note that there is a pdf download link at the end of this page that will redirect you to my formal resume.
 I also include a link at the end of this introduction.
-Please print the linked document if you would like a physical copy.

     :download:`RESUME PDF DOWNLOAD <pdf/justin_napolitano_resume.pdf>`